 However, floor joists can deform when they are subjected to heavy load over a long period.

-Floor trusses have self-support systems while floor joists require intermittent supports like beams, columns, and posts.
+Moreover, floor trusses have self-support systems, while floor joists require intermittent supports like beams, columns, and posts.

-If there is a need to support lateral as well as vertical loads then floor trusses are a better choice for your structure.
+If there is a need to support lateral and vertical loads, then floor trusses are a better choice for your structure.

-Floor joists cannot support lateral loads and you have to install blocking between floor joists to support lateral loads, which raises the overall budget of your construction.
+In contrast, floor joists cannot support lateral loads, and you have to install blocking between floor joists to support lateral loads, which raises the overall budget of your construction.

-In terms of stability of the structure, floor trusses can create a more stable floor structure in comparison to floor joists.
+In terms of stability of the structure, floor trusses can create a more stable floor structure than floor joists.

-Since floor trusses are formed by 2x3 or 2x4 lumber, shrinkage due to drying of lumber is negligible, providing a stable and non-bouncy floor.
+Moreover, since floor trusses are formed by 2x3 or 2x4 lumber, shrinkage due to drying of lumber is negligible, providing a non-bouncy floor.

 For this reason, band joists are an essential component of a strong floor joist system.